Birding Tour India: The Northwest – Lions and Desert Birding in Gujarat

 Day 6.
 Jamnagar

 The coastline of the Gulf of Kutch offers some of the best coastal birding in India.
-We will look for the majestic Crab-plover along with a huge supporting cast that may include Kentish Plover, Eurasian Oystercatcher, Broad-billed Sandpiper, Pallas’s Gull, Lesser Crested Tern, Black-bellied Tern, and Western Reef Heron, as well as a whole lot more.
+We will spend some time birding in the saltworks and saltpans as well as at the intertidal area, where we will hope to find our main target bird, the majestic, monotypic Crab-plover.
+There will be numerous other shorebirds, gulls, and terns possible during the day, and we will also visit the Narara Marine National Park.
+The supporting cast to Crab-plover may include Terek Sandpiper, Red-necked Phalarope, Pied Avocet, Ruff, Curlew Sandpiper, Marsh Sandpiper, Common Greenshank, Kentish Plover, Eurasian Oystercatcher, Broad-billed Sandpiper, Eurasian Curlew, Eurasian Whimbrel, Bar-tailed Godwit, Pallas’s Gull, Lesser Crested Tern, Little Tern, Black-bellied Tern, and Western Reef Heron, as well as a whole lot more.

 Days 8 – 9.
 Bhuj

 Day 10.
-Bhuj to Little Rann of Kutch
+Great Rann of Kutch (Bhuj) to Little Rann of Kutch

-The morning will be spent traveling between Bhuj and the Little Rann of Kutch desert outpost, where we will arrive in the afternoon.
-The Little Rann of Kutch is an ancient seabed transferred over the years by geological forces into a saline desert plain with grassy patches that offer great birding and mammal watching.
+We should have time for some pre-breakfast birding for one final time in the Great Rann of Kutch.
+Our exact plan will be based on how the previous few days have gone.
+The majority of the rest of the day will be spent traveling between Bhuj and the Little Rann of Kutch desert outpost, where we will arrive in the late afternoon.
+The Little Rann of Kutch is an ancient seabed transferred over the years by geological forces into a saline desert plain with grassy patches that offers great birding and mammal watching.

 Overnight: Little Rann of Kutch